apache/myfaces-extcdi/examples/jsf-examples/hello_myfaces-codi_jsf20/README.txt

 Start the demo e.g. via:
 mvn clean jetty:run-exploded -PjettyConfig -Dmaven.test.skip=true

+this example also demonstrates cargo tests -> if a codi snapshot is build manuelly use (in the root of the project): mvn clean install -Pextended-manifest -Ptest-infrastructure

+build commands for this example:

+build example with owb + myfaces-core2
+mvn clean install

+build example with owb + mojarra mvn clean install -Denvironment=owb-mojarra

+build example for a jee6 application server mvn clean install -Denvironment=jee6

 Only open and start this example outside of the rest of the project.
 That's required due to the missing shade support.

 For remote debugging: